Quick Answer

 - Hard commodities are mined or extracted (gold, oil); soft commodities are grown or raised (wheat, coffee).

-- Commodities are regulated by the Commodity Futures Trading Commission (CFTC), not the Securities and Exchange Commission (SEC).
+- Commodity futures and other commodity derivatives are regulated by the Commodity Futures Trading Commission (CFTC), not the Securities and Exchange Commission (SEC); the physical commodity itself is not a security.

 - Precious metals generate NO income: return comes only from price appreciation, so they are unsuitable as a sole holding for a client needing current income.